swordcs/EMIT/README.md

-# This is the code repository for EMIT
+# This is the code repository for EMIT: Micro-invasive Database Configuration Tuning

 ## Usage